zapier/zapier-platform-cli/README-source.md

 };
 ```

-The `addApiKeyToHeader` function encodes the user entered api key and puts it in a request header.
+The `addApiKeyToHeader` function encodes the user-provided api key and puts it in a request header.
 The details of how to encode and what header to put it in will vary depending your your API.

 We need to make sure this auth header gets added to _every_ request to our API.
 To do this, we add our function to `beforeRequest`. `App.beforeRequest` is a list of functions that are called before every HTTP request, letting you add headers, query params, etc.

-Next, we need to re-deploy our app.
+To check our progress, we need to re-deploy our app.

 ```bash
 zapier deploy
 ```

 Go back to your Zap at `https://zapier.com`.
 You'll see a new 'Connect Account' item in your 'New Recipe' trigger.
-Click that, and it will open up a window for you to enter your API key.
+Click the button, and it will open up a window for you to enter your API key.
 Enter a value and continue.
 Go to 'Test this Step' and select 'Fetch & Continue'.
 It will run the trigger again, but this time it will set the API key in the header for the request.
 Congrats, you have added authentication to your app!

 ### Tutorial Next Steps